 The above postcard was published in 1900.
 There is no information on the back of the card about the artist and date of the original portrait.

-Our early 20th century postcard is a reproduction of an engraving showing Schiller in his study, drawn probably in the late 18th or early 19th century.
-We have not been able to establish who the artist was.
+This early 20th century postcard in our collection is a reproduction of an engraving showing Schiller in his study, drawn probably in the late 18th or early 19th century.
+We have not been able to establish the identity of the artist.